My parents almost disowned me because I wanted to be a rapper – D-Black

-Ghanaian rapper and hip-hop artiste, Desmond Blackmore, popularly known in showbiz circles as D-black, has disclosed the high-stakes of his career.
+Ghanaian rapper and hip-hop artiste Desmond Blackmore, popularly known in showbiz circles as D-black, disclosed the high-stakes of his career.
 He revealed that his parents almost disowned him for his decision to pursue his passion for music.

 Speaking with Giovanni Caleb on Showbiz 360, D-Black explained that before he got into the industry in 2010, musicians were stereotyped as rascals and uneducated.
 He said that contributed to why his parents did not want him to venture into the music business.